PaulEngRX/react-native-nw-react-calculator/README.md

 ### Flux architecture actions/stores

 All the [flux](https://facebook.github.io/flux) architecture is share to 100% to all the different builds.
 This means that all the logic and data management code is done only once and reuse everywhere.
-This allows us to have an easy tests suite as well and to ensure that our code is working properly on all the devices.
+This allows us to have an easy tests suite as well and to ensure that our code is working properly on all the devices. yes.

 ### Components